certtools/intelmq-tutorial/lesson-3.md

 The fourth line is invalid (bad timestamp).

-* The box should say "Successfully processed 3 lines."
+On submission, the box should say "Successfully processed 3 lines.".

 ## Looking up contact data from a local database